-The team can determine compliance of the fishery with MSC requirements can be determined byby considering how well these variously formulated objectives align with achieving sustainability as expressed by MSCper Principles 1 and 2.
-Objectives that are defined to meet social needs may in some cases be consistent with achieving sustainability a articulated in Principles 1 and 2.
-However, to be-considered as consistent with achieving sustainability, such objectives should not be designed to meet social needs at the expense of ecological considerations.

-In evaluating such objectives for consistency with achieving outcomes in Principles 1 and 2, the CAB needs to The team should determine if whether the fishery is subject to considerations which that may lead the emphasis on social or economic objectives to pose potential risks to achieving the outcomes required by Principles 1 and 2.
+The team can determine compliance of the fishery with MSC requirements by considering how well these variously formulated objectives align with achieving sustainability as per Principles 1 and 2.
+Objectives that are defined to meet social needs may in some cases be consistent with achieving sustainability as articulated in Principles 1 and 2.
+However, to be consistent with achieving sustainability, such objectives should not be designed to meet social needs at the expense of ecological considerations.
+The team should determine whether the fishery is subject to considerations that may lead the emphasis on social or economic objectives to pose potential risks to achieving the outcomes required by Principles 1 and 2.

-GSA4.7.2 Measurable objectives
+GSA4.7.2 Measurable objectives ▲